Silver Jewelry - Why Quality Matters

 Technically, "solid" silver is .925 sterling silver.
 If it were actually 100% silver, it would not be strong enough to make jewelry with.
 It would be too soft and it would tarnish faster.
 So 92.5% silver is the "most solid" we can get.
 The other 7.5% is an amalgam of other metals to strengthen the silver.
 But then why not just silver plated?
 Why not with gold?
 Gold is an expensive option.
 Other options are great too, like copper and brass.
 They are even more affordable and also durable, BUT they are not as valuable as silver.
 Silver has a high value as a precious metal, while brass and copper are base metals.
 The natural look of sterling silver is the white silver color we are most familiar with.
 All types of silver tarnish as the silver oxidizes with the natural oxygen in the air.
 However, we have found ways to delay and slow down this process for a variety of reasons.

 All of our silver pieces are coated with a special nano-coating that acts like a protective shield and further prevents tarnishing.
 At the same time, they are easy to clean and maintain with cleaning and polishing agents.
-For the pink and yellow colors, we use an 18k vermeil gold plating on the silver, more on that below.
+For the pink and yellow colours, we use a 18k Vermeil gold-plating on the silver, more on that below.
 So when it comes to affordability and longevity, sterling silver is your best friend.
 Especially for rings, since they often get the most wear and tear.
 People who are allergic to metals like nickel or brass can wear sterling silver jewelry without much concern.
 At Pukka Berlin, we make sure that it is a nickel-free alloy.
 This is also important for accessories like earrings.
 The metal additive to sterling silver is usually copper, which is much less likely to cause an allergic reaction.

 Vermeil gilding